MisterZen01/MC-PYTChat/README.md

 2. Download and place the `chat.py` script in the newly generated `minescript` folder.

-3. Start Minecraft, open the chat window, and type the following command to run the script: `/chat`
+3. Start Minecraft, open the chat window, and type the following command to run the script: `\chat`

 4. It should then say **"Starting YouTube Chat..."** and you'll be able to start seeing YouTube live chat messages in Minecraft.